-A doctor charged with, or convicted of, prescription fraud can also face professional censure including the loss of medical license.
-While charges may be enough to begin an investigation by the Medical Board of California, conviction will weigh heavily in such an investigation and make license suspension very likely.
+A doctor charged with or convicted of prescription fraud can also face professional censure, including the loss of a medical license.
+While charges may be enough to begin an investigation by the Medical Board of California, a conviction will weigh heavily in such an investigation and make a license suspension very likely.

 For prescription fraud to occur, it must be proven that a patient used deception or similar methods to obtain a prescription.
 If it can be shown that there was no deceit or fraud involved, such as if a doctor made a prescription error, then that can defend against a fraud charge.
 Similarly, a doctor must be shown to have knowingly written a prescription for purposes other than legitimate medical reasons.
 A strong defense against such a charge includes showing that the prescription was written in good faith and for proper medical reasons.

 Prescription fraud can be a serious charge, especially when charged as a felony.
+Since the opioid epidemic, our court system takes these sorts of charges incredibly seriously, and you are unlikely to get much sympathy from the judge or jury.
+Defeating the prosecution will take a lot of work.
 Do not leave things up to chance or hope a public defender has the time to really focus on your case.
 Call us at (213) 688-0460 and let Werksman Jackson & Quinn LLP fight for you.

 Recent Case Results